kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 If you are going to add localized strings in your project (author names, clickable tabs, etc.), you will need to create translation files even for the languages supported by the theme.
-The translations in the theme and in your project will be merged, and your translation will win, should there be a conflict.
+The translations in the theme and in your project will be merged, and your translation will win, should there be any conflict.

-You will also need to adjust your archetypes (see the next section)
+You will also need to adjust your archetypes (see the next section).

 ## Archetypes

 Errorist makes a good use of so-called page bundles.
 To make a good of use of Errorist, a few archetypes are provided.
-If your site runs in one single language only, you can safely skip the next section.
+If your site runs in one single language only, you can safely [skip the next section]({{< ref "#usage" >}}).

 ### Localization